vitejs/vite/docs/guide/migration.md

 const foo = _foo.default
 ```

-Note that these changes matches the Node.js behaviour, so you can also run the imports in Node.js to test it out.
+Note that these changes match the Node.js behaviour, so you can also run the imports in Node.js to test it out.
 If you prefer to stick with the previous behaviour, you can set `legacy.proxySsrExternalModules` to `true`.

 ### `worker.plugins` is now a function